Click on a question to get the answer. Click here to return to FAQs Index.

 + Q. How many committees are there?

-The ToR defines the following six official committees: Publications & Communications; Lifestyle Committee; Covenants Committee; Budget and Finance Committee; Operations Committee; Landscape and Irrigation Committee.
+The ToR defines the following seven official committees: Publications & Communications; Lifestyle Committee; Covenants Committee; Budget and Finance Committee; Operations Committee; Landscape and Irrigation Committee; and Artisan's Guild.
 The ToR also includes the following non-Symphony Village Association Activities: Outreach; and, Sneakers.

 + Q. Are committee meetings open?